The easiest way to start saving money is to take willpower out of the equation, and the best way to do that is to set up an automatic system.

 Use the snowball method if you struggle with staying motivated to pay down debt, and use the avalanche method if you simply want to save the most money.

-If high spending has gotten you in trouble before, consider making some hard-and-fast rules to curb that behavior.
+If high spending has caused trouble before, consider making some hard-and-fast rules to curb that behavior.

 Wait 24 hours before making a purchase, even longer if it’s a large purchase.
 The longer you hold off, the less likely it is you’ll buy something on an impulse.